Vulpecula: Deep-sky objects

 The Dumbbell Nebula (M27), is a large, bright planetary nebula which was discovered by the French astronomer Charles Messier in 1764 as the very first object of its kind.
 It can be seen with good binoculars in a dark sky location, appearing as a dimly glowing disk approximately 8 arcminutes in diameter.
 The nebula is approximately 9,800 years old.
 A telescope reveals its double-lobed shape, similar to that of an hourglass.
 Brocchi's Cluster (Collinder 399) is an asterism formerly thought to be an open cluster.
 It is also called "the Coathanger" because of its distinctive star pattern when viewed with binoculars or a low power telescope.

 NGC 7052 is an elliptical galaxy in Vulpecula at a distance of 214 million light-years from Earth.
 It has a central dusty disk with a diameter of 3700 light-years; there is a supermassive black hole with a mass of 300 million solar masses in its nucleus.
 Astronomers surmise that the disk is the remnant of a smaller galaxy that merged with NGC 7052.
 Jets can be seen emanating from the galaxy, and it has very strong radio emissions.
 This means that it is also classified as a radio galaxy.

 The eastern part of Vulpecula is occupied by the Hercules–Corona Borealis Great Wall.
-It is a galaxy filament, with the length of 3,000 megaparsecs, making it the largest structure in the universe.
+It is a galaxy filament, with the length of 3,000 megaparsecs, making it the largest known structure in the universe.

+Stellar association

+Vulpecula contains an OB-association of young stars, called the Vulpecula OB-association or Vul OB1.
+The association contains nearly 100 OB-stars and over 800 young stellar objects.
+It lies in the galactic plane, at a distance of about 2300 parsec.
+It contains the emission-line nebulae Sh-86, Sh-87 and Sh-88.
+Vul OB1 has a length of about 100 parsec and is sculpting many pillar-like structures in this region.